Are you wondering what the danger zone is for turkey?

 What Is The Size Of A Turkey?

-The average size of a turkey is 14 lbs but the larger birds can reach 30!
+The average size of a turkey is 14 lbs, but the larger birds can reach 30!

 How Does This Effect The Danger Zone?

-So it will likely lose temperature at a slower rate than if it was smaller.
-This can slightly increase the timetable to leave it out of the fridge.
-Or how long you let the bird rest.
+A larger turkey will have a longer cooking time and temperature retention, so it will likely lose temperature at a slower rate than if it were smaller.
+This can slightly increase the timetable for leaving it out of the fridge or how long you let the bird rest.

 Why Is Smoking The Preferred Cooking Method?

-This is a chemical reaction responsible for golden crispy skin and delicate meat.
+This is a chemical reaction responsible for golden, crispy skin and delicate meat.

 How Does This Effect The Danger Zone?